awsdocs/iam-user-guide/doc_source/id_credentials_mfa_sample-code.md

 mfa_TOTP = raw_input("Enter the MFA code: ")

 # The calls to AWS STS AssumeRole must be signed with the access key ID and secret
 # access key of an IAM user.
-(The AssumeRole API can also be called using temporary
+(The AssumeRole API operation can also be called using temporary
 # credentials, but this example does not show that scenario.)
 # The IAM user credentials can be in environment variables or in
 # a configuration file and will be discovered automatically